Dr. Seuss books are some of the best books for little children! They’re engaging, help with vocabulary and help kids develop a love of reading.

 Once you’re done with that, make this cute paper bag Put Me In The Zoo craft with the kids.
 It’s an easy Dr. Seuss craft that comes with a free printable template.

-This activity is great for young children to make at home or at school.
+This activity is great for young children to do at home or school.
 Watch our quick video tutorial to see exactly how to make it!

 Supplies